 Make phone calls to your family or friends at regular time, so that they can know your whereabouts and that you are safe.

 Only drink bottled water and never drink tap water.
-Stay away from raw foods, and pick a restaurant carefully.
-If you want a western break, there are McDonald’s, KFC and Pizzahut restaurants in most big cities.
+Stay away from raw food, and pick a restaurant carefully.
+There are McDonald’s, KFC and Pizzahut restaurants in most big cities.